silverlogic/baseapp-backend/baseapp-reactions/README.md

 schema = graphene.Schema(query=Query, mutation=Mutation)
 ```

-This will expose `reactionToggle` mutation and add fields and connections to all your GraphqlQL Object Types using interface `ReactionsNode`.
+This will expose `reactionToggle` mutation and add fields and connections to all your GraphqlQL Object Types using interface `ReactionsInterface`.

 Example: